galfiery/unreal-pizza/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).

-## Acknowledgments

-We would like to express our gratitude to the creators of Angular and Ionic frameworks for providing the tools to build this mobile ordering app.
-Additionally, we thank the Unreal Pizza team for their support and inspiration throughout the development process.

 ## Contact

 For any inquiries or questions, please contact me at guglielmoalfieri@yahoo.com.